 The Group upholds the principles of fairness and honesty in business dealings.
 Potential conflicts of interest that may increase the risk of bribery and bid-rigging will be constantly monitored.
-If there is any potential or actual conflict of interest perceived, employees are required to report to the management immediately.
+If there is any perceived potential or actual conflict of interest, employees are required to report to the management immediately.

-The Group provides training related to anti-corruption to employees and the directors to boost their awareness of the prevention of bribery at least once per year.
-During the Financial Year, the Group has provided anti-corruption training and related training materials to directors and employees.
-The content including the "Anti-Corruption Programme - A Guide for Listed Companies" published by the Independent Commission Against Corruption ("ICAC") of Hong Kong Special Administrative Region, the Malaysia Anti-Corruption Commission Act and the Corporate Liability under Malaysian Anti-Corruption Commission (MACC) Act 2009, the Company Law of the PRC, Tendering and Bidding Law of the PRC, Criminal Law of the PRC and Anti-unfair Competition Law of the PRC.
+The Group provides training related to anti-corruption to the Directors and employees to boost their awareness of the prevention of bribery at least once per year.
+During the Financial Year, the Group has provided anti-corruption training and related training materials to the Directors and employees.
+The content including the "Anti-Corruption Programme - A Guide for Listed Companies" published by the Independent Commission Against Corruption ("ICAC") of Hong Kong Special Administrative Region, the Malaysia Anti-Corruption Commission Act and the Corporate Liability under Malaysian Anti-Corruption Commission (MACC) Act 2009, the Company Law of the People's Republic of China, the Law of the People's Republic of China on Bid Invitation and Bidding, the Criminal Law of the People's Republic of China and the Anti-unfair Competition Law of the People's Republic of China.

 In addition, the Whistle-blowing Policy has been established to provide a confidential channel for employees to raise concerns about wrongdoings, fraudulent and unethical acts, and other malpractices at the earliest opportunity.
 The Group has assigned an independent investigation team to be responsible for dealing with reported issues and may escalate to relevant regulatory or enforcement authorities whenever necessary.
-Reports received will be handled in a fair and impartial way and the Group is committed to protecting the identity of whistleblowers and preventing retaliation against them.
-Related practices are reviewed regularly to ensure their effectiveness.
+Reports received will be handled in a fair and impartial way and the Group is committed to protecting the identities of whistleblowers and preventing retaliation against them.
+Relevant practices are reviewed regularly to ensure their effectiveness.